openmc-dev/openmc/examples/custom_source/README.md

 After this, you can build the model by running `python build_xml.py`.
 In the XML files that are created, you should see a reference to build/libsource.so, the custom source library that was built by CMake.
+The model is also set up with a mesh tally of the flux, so once you run `openmc`, you will get a statepoint file with the tally results in it.
+Running `python show_flux.py` will pull in the results from the statepoint file and display them.
+If all worked well, you should see a ring "imprint" as well as a higher flux to the right side (since the custom source has all particles moving in the positive x direction).